devksingh4/thinkpad-tools/README.md

 ## Persistence of Settings
 Edit file `/etc/thinkpad-tools-persistence.sh` to set settings.
 Setting will take effect next reboot, or you can run `systemctl daemon-reload && systemctl restart thinkpad-tools.service` to have them take effect immediately.

+## Donating
+A few people have reached out to me about donating so I can continue to keep improving on the project.
+If you would like to donate,  I'm `@Dev-Singh-11` on Venmo and paypal.me/androstudios on Paypal